nuxt/docs/en/api/configuration-server.md

 }
 ```

-Then `server-timing` head will be included in response herder like:
+Then `server-timing` head will be included in response header like:

 ```bash
 Server-Timing: midd;desc="Middleware timing description";dur=2.4
 ```

-Please refer [Server-Timing MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing) for more details.
+Please refer to [Server-Timing MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing) for more details.